Cyclonic Separators by Bernoulli

 The basic principle of a centrifugal separator is to remove settle-able solids, such as sand, from liquids

-A cyclonic separator is not actually a filter since there is no screen element inside to filter out the particles.
+The cyclonic separators are not actually a filter since there is no screen element inside to filter out the particles.
 The separation is instead ensured by means of centrifugal force, and the separator’s efficiency is directly proportional to the specific density and size distribution of the particles.
 The centrifugal separator eliminates 98% of all particles with a specific gravity of 2.6-2.8 (such as sand) down to a size of 75 microns, provided that the pressure loss over the unit is minimum 0.3 bar.

 Ciclonic separators should be installed downstream of the feed pump in order to ensure enough pressure during purging, and to overcome the pressure drop over the unit.